• Menu

 Walk the Capilano Suspension Bridge

-Call it a place for some excitement tacked on to the beauty.
+Call it a place for some excitement tacked on to the beauty – it’s heavily featured in my Vancouver 3 day itinerary.

 Stanley Park is a place to escape the urban grind.

-There are multiple beaches here, it’s home to the Vancouver Aquarium, and there are some historic landmarks here like the Stanley Park Totem Poles, Brockton Point Lighthouse, and the Prospect Point Lookout.
+There are multiple beaches here; it’s home to the Vancouver Aquarium.
+There are also historic landmarks, like the Stanley Park Totem Poles, Brockton Point Lighthouse, and the Prospect Point Lookout.

-As far as things to do in Vancouver during the summer, the Stanley Park Seawall is also the best place for a mind-clearing walk.
+As far as things to do in Vancouver in summer, the Stanley Park Seawall is also the best place for a mind-clearing walk.

 Hit the Richmond Night Market